venicegeo/bfalg-ndwi/README.md

 ### Creating a Deploy Package

-Docker can be used to create a deploy package for CentOS.
-Call docker-compose to create the package in the deploy directory which can then be copied to the target system.
+Docker can be used to create a deploy package.
+First the docker image must be built, and then the package command can be called.

+    $ docker-compose build
 	$ docker-compose run package

-Zip up the deploy directory and copy to the target machine.
-In the example below it is copied to the /work directory

-	$ cd deploy; zip -ru package.zip ./

-	# on target machine, copy to work directory
+All necessary files will be put into the deploy directory, which will then be packaged up into a deploy.zip file.
+Copy to the target machine and unzip.

-	$ unzip package.zip
+	$ unzip deploy.zip

 There are two environment variables that need to be set prior to calling the CLI.

-	$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/work/lib:/work/lib64:/work/lib64/mysql:/work/lib64/atlas
+	$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD/lib
-	$ export PYTHONPATH=$PYTHONPATH:/work/lib/python2.7/site-packages:/work/lib64/python2.7/site-packages
+	$ export PYTHONPATH=$PYTHONPATH:$PWD/lib/python2.7/dist-packages

+### Usage

 Call the bfalg-ndwi CLI: